couetilc/.use/README.md

 - need to parse docopt strings
 - assertions will map 1-to-1 to `test` "conditional evaluation utility", in natural language instead.
+- I think I need a default interpreter for the script e.g. defaults to "bash" or can do `#!/usr/bin/env .use python`

 ## Installation